CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

 # BK300-Pic16f877A-development-Board-Examples
 <img src="BK300.jpg" alt="BK300 Dev board"/>

-This repository is for collecting the programs as supplied with the BK300 Pic Development board as seen in the picture above I have recoded the examples and listed them in folder "CODE".
+This repository is for collecting the programs that can be used with the BK300 Pic Development board as seen in the picture above.
+When you buy this board the supplied CD contains example code but it is quite old.
+To ensure they work OK with the MPLAB X IDE and the XC8 complier, I have recoded the examples and listed them in folder "CODE".

-To load any of the code, you have to do the following
+To use any of the code, all you have to do is the following
- - Create a new standalone project in MPLABx for PIC16F877A using the lastest XC8 compiler.
-Name the project as per the example you want to use
+ - Create a new standalone project in MPLABx for PIC16F877A using the lastest XC8 compiler and name the project as per the example you want to use e.g. "main_01_LED"
- - Add the header file called "BoardConfig.h" to the "header files" section.
-You create it from scratch and just copy the code
+ - Add a header file called "BoardConfig.h" to the "header files" section.
+N.B.
+You could just create it from scratch and copy the code
- - Add the appropriate "main_xx_??.c" file you want to use into the "Source Files" section
+ - Add the appropriate "main_xx_??.c" file (that you want to use) into the "Source Files" section
- - Press "Make and Program"
+ - Press "Make and Program" to program the PIC using a Pickit 3 programmer

 N.B.
 The original programs are in folder "BK300_original_code" and are as follows
  - Experiment_01_LED